gaurav1780/comp1010practicalClassMaterial/week 09 - lists 2/practicalLists2.md

 ## Practical - Lists 2

-This week, we'll practise with `ArrayList` of objects of user-defined classes, `ArrayList` of `ArrayLists`, and iterators.
+This week, we'll practise with,

+- `ArrayList` of objects of user-defined classes,
+- `ArrayList` of `ArrayLists`, and,
+- iterators

 The classes required (`Rectangle`, `Box`) are provided in [codes](./codes) directory.

 ### Question 1 (List of objects of user-defined classes)